moirahartigan/the-scarecrows-wedding-portfolio-3/README.md

 * Automatic Deployment: This will prompt Heroku to re-build your app each time you push your code to GitHub.
 * Manual Deployment: This will only prompt Heroku to build your app when you manually tell it to do so.
 * Ensure the correct branch is selected "master/Main", and select a deployment method.
 For this project I chose Automatic Deployment.

+## How to Fork the respository.
+* Log into GitHub.
+* In Github go to (https://github.com/moirahartigan/the-scarecrows-wedding-portfolio-3).
+* In the top right hand corner click "Fork".
+* A copy of the repository will then be added to your repositories page.

 ***
 ***